Ballard Robotics

 • Community Outreach: Our main goal with community outreach is reaching out to the Ballard/Seattle community, spreading awareness for the importance of STEM education and FIRST Robotics, and inspiring and empowering the next generation of engineers, and STEM thinkers.

 • In mechanical, we build the frame and drive-train of the robot, as well as various other functions based on the parameters of the game.
 We learn skills including working with various power tools, transferring on-paper designs into tangible objects, and social skills such as effective communication between members of the team to achieve goals.
-Building the robot is a complex task that requires multiple moving parts, so it takes incredible organizational skills to maintain efficient workflow.
+Building the robot is a complex task that requires multiple moving parts, so it takes incredible organizational skills to maintain an efficient workflow.

 • In design, we use the program Autodesk Inventor to CAD parts of our robot, which are used as a prototype for later mechanical construction.
-This enables us to visualize concepts for our robot, and helps us figure out what is possible and what is not.
+This enables us to visualize concepts for our robot and helps us figure out what is possible and what is not.
 Without design, we cannot build our robot as efficiently.
 These 3D models also allow us to manufacture the parts in-house using a CNC milling machine.

 • In electrical, we design and create the electrical system for the robot.
 Here we teach wiring and control system skills which we use in our robot.
 We work with the mechanical and programming sub-teams to ensure proper control systems are in place and the robot is left with efficient wire routes.